The Voices of the Punan Batu

 After his conversations with a few members, Eric informed us that we would need to wait for the leader of the group to be allowed to stay with them.
 The group’s leader, Sandi, preoccupied with his daily tasks in the jungle, was unavailable at the time.
 After several hours, Sandi returned by canoe, accompanied by his wife, who sat with regal poise.
 Our initial encounter with him was marked by a noticeable lack of enthusiasm.
 He explained that we would need to obtain the tribe leader’s consent before to be allowed stay with the group.

 Later that evening, our conversation with Sandi and those around him took on a warmer and more candid tone.
 We also distributed a few basic supplies we had brought from the city.
 Sandi, intrigued, asked why I felt compelled to help protect the Borneo rainforest, considering such forests do not exist in Europe, where I reside.
 I responded thoughtfully, which seemed to ease the discussion, creating a sense of mutual understanding.
 This, in turn, encouraged Sandi to speak more freely about the profound importance of the rainforest to his tribe and their steadfast commitment to preserving their heritage as hunter-gatherers.
-He also expressed his confidence in AMAN, an organization playing a crucial role in securing legal protection for the Punan Batu's ancestral territory in northeastern Kalimantan.
+"The forest is our home; we have lived here, and we will remain here," he declared with unwavering conviction, “we want this forest to remain protected and safe.
+On this forest we depend and in this forest we make our living” he continued.
+He also voiced his trust in AMAN, an organization pivotal in advocating for the legal protection of the Punan Batu's ancestral lands in northeastern Kalimantan.
+When I explained that my purpose was to amplify their voices in parts of the world capable of significantly contributing to their protection, he said “AMAN promised to help us”, implicitly doubting the outcome of further contributions.

 The following day, we took a canoe and went downstream to the same direction of our departure position to meet the tribe’s leader at his trading post.
 The apparent leader resides in the city and exerts control over the tribe through dependency and coercion.
 The meeting was decidedly unpleasant, as the leader asserted his dominance over the tribe and rejected the legitimacy of the local government, denying its authority.
 He refused to acknowledge the validity of our official permission and insisted that our stay was not sanctioned.
 When we persisted, showing our formal documentation, the self-proclaimed leader subtly issued veiled threats.